Red Transit-Only Lanes Work: Two New Studies Show Their Benefits

 - Geary Street, between Powell and Polk streets

 - O’Farrell Street, between Gough and Powell streets

 Here are some of the key changes we found between 2013 and 2015, after red transit lanes were installed on these streets:

 - Muni service was less likely to be delayed traffic congestion.
-On all three streets, travel times on Muni stayed generally consistent despite increases in car traffic, and in some cases service sped up by as much as 10 percent.
+On all three streets, travel times on Muni stayed generally consistent despite increases in car traffic.

 - On all three streets, overall collisions dropped by 16 percent, and injury collisions dropped by 24 percent at a time when they did not change significantly citywide.

 - Along 3rd Street, the red treatment reduced the number of drivers violating transit lanes by 48 to 55 percent, depending on the time of day – even as the street saw more car traffic.

 - Minor collisions involving Muni buses (which disrupt Muni service) decreased along 3rd and Geary, but increased along O’Farrell.
 The combined total of Muni-involved collisions on all three streets increased by 23 percent, though it increased at the same rate citywide at a time when Muni service and car traffic also increased.